DarynHolmes/clinical-command-center/documentation/design.md

 ## 3. Real-Time Subscription Pattern (The "Alive" UI)

-To make Luvida feel like a modern AI tool, the UI must react instantly to backend optimizations.
+To make the app feel like a modern AI tool, the UI must react instantly to backend optimizations.
 Use this pattern in your setup() block:

 ```ts
 import { onMounted, onUnmounted, ref } from 'vue';